 in a DPP regulatory period applying to an EDB for which the prices applicable to the EDB were the prices that applied at the end of the preceding DPP regulatory period or CPP regulatory period, the amount of forecast operating expenditure specified by the Commission in the DPP determination or otherwise notified to the EDB by the Commission; or

-in a CPP regulatory period (other than a quality standard variation CPP regulatory period) applying to an EDB, the amount of forecast operating expenditure specified by the Commission for the relevant disclosure year in accordance with clause 5.3.2(6)(b).
+in a CPP regulatory period applying to an EDB, the amount of forecast operating expenditure specified by the Commission for the relevant disclosure year in accordance with clause 5.3.2(6)(b).

 ‘Actual opex’ is the amount of operating costs allocated to electricity distribution services for the relevant disclosure year calculated in accordance with Part 2.